YellowTech/dockermon/README.md

 and access the grafana web interface over the port 3000.
 This port can also be given to a reverse proxy to add encryption.
 No other ports are opened but the corresponding lines can be uncommented in the docker-compose.yml file

+Example dashboards can be found in the Dashboard folder.